dblock/code.dblock.org/_posts/2010/2010-05-11-msi-community-extensions-deploying-databases.markdown

 To simplify things for the purposes of this post, the Schema.sql file knows how to handle its own upgrade.

-There’re some more interesting things here.
+There are some more interesting things here.
 Notice that we use a generic _ODBCExecute_ extension that works for this specific MSSQL database.
 The declaration has a _Type="SqlServer"_.
 This is a new feature in [MSI Extensions 1.2](https://github.com/dblock/msiext) – the file will be parsed with an actual SQL parser, split by GO statements (configurable) and execute the statements one-by-one.
 The idea is that the parsers can one day become converters and adjust syntax from, for example, HQL to SQL of a specific database target.
 For now, this makes SQL execution identical to one in MSSQL Query Analyzer.

 Secondly, with MSI Extensions 1.2, Schema.sql may be an ANSI or a UTF-8 file.
 This is detected automatically.
 You can finally deploy your databases with Russian table names or content.